kdelwat/Dumbo/README.md

     g.html
 ```

-Any HTML files will be copied verbatim to the output directory.
+Any non-Markdown files will be copied verbatim to the output directory.

 Markdown files are named in the form `<name>.<template>.md`.
 The template must be present in the `_templates` folder.
 They will be rendered as HTML using this template.